Scientific Name

 Description

-Lilium catesbaei produces a single, very beautiful flower and generally blooms from late summer into fall, depending on its location.
-The leaves are small and relatively few.
-The flower is upright with 6 tepals.
-The tepals are curved backward and are orange toward the tip, yellow and purple-spotted toward the base.
+Lilium catesbaei is a lovely plant that produces a single flower and generally blooms from late summer into fall, depending on its location.
+Leaves are small and relatively few.
+The flower is upright with six tepals.
+Tepals are curved backward and are orange toward the tip, yellow and purple-spotted toward the base.

 Hardiness